 The Family Resource Assessment is a universal screener intended to systematically identify NCPs likely to benefit from 2Gen services.
 No screening instrument is perfect, and caseworkers should be encouraged to consult with their supervisors if there is specific NCP who they believe is likely to benefit from 2Gen Services but was screened out by the Family Resource Assessment.
-It is strongly recommended that the Family Resource Assessment continue to be used as an initial screener, because its use reduces influence of caseworker bias in selecting which clients should receive 2Gen supportive services.
+It is strongly recommended that the Family Resource Assessment continue to be used as an initial screener, because its use reduces influence of caseworker bias in selecting which parents should receive 2Gen supportive services.

-9 The Family Resource Assessment is a universal screener intended to systematically identify NCPs likely to benefit from 2Gen services.
-It also assesses specific barriers to NCPs' payment of child support and the quality of the parent-child relationship.
+9 The Family Resource Assessment is a universal screener developed by the evaluation team intended to systematically identify NCPs likely to benefit from 2Gen services.
+It also assesses specific barriers to NCP's payment of child support and the quality of the parent-child relationship.